garykac/woven/docs/spell-list.md

 ```
 Element: Air

-Category: Move Mage, Create Tendril
+Category: Move Mage, Create Eye

 When cast: Move 5mp.
-Place a TENDRIL in your final location.
+Place a EYE in your final location.

-### Remove Tendril
+### Remove Eye
 ```
 . @ .
 X .
 X
 ```
 Element: Fire

-Category: Attack Tendril
+Category: Attack Eye

-When cast: If in a location with a TENDRIL controlled by another mage, you may remove 2 of their TENDRILs.
+When cast: If in a location with a EYE controlled by another mage, you may remove 2 of their EYEs.

 ### Rest
 ```